 The Vatican council did not entirely dispel rationalism among the clergy.
 By the end of the nineteenth century, a group of theologians were anonomously teaching ideas they knew to be incompatible with the Catholic Faith.
 The basis of their thought was relativism – that absolute truth did not exist, that ideas were fluid and different people at different times and places could believe entirely different ideas, yet all be right.
 The new doctrines found their way to a seminary underground in France and Germany and it appeared the Church was at risk.
 Pope St. Pius X, a brilliant intellectual, met the attack with the encyclical, Paschendi dominici gregis, defining and condemning the movement, called Modernism, and implementing a host of protective legislation that deflected the heresy which he termed "the synthesis of all heresies."
 When congratulated on his victorious defense, he replied that he had merely driven them underground for a while, until they find a more opportune moment to resurface.

-That time came during World War II.
+That moment came during World War II.
 Pius XII was consumed by efforts to establish peace and to save the victims of the Holocaust.
 With so little papal attention to theology, the modernists re-established themselves in the seminaries and became more persistent.
 After the war, the pope issued his encyclical Humani Generis with the purpose of halting the spread of the new rationalist heresies, but it was too late.
 The neo-modernists had established themselves.
 By the time Pope John XXIII thought to convene a general council, the Catholic acedemia of northern Europe and much of America had become captivated with variants of the modernist doctrine.

 The question remains to this day: why did Pope John desire a council?
 There seemed to be no need for one and he never really clarified his reason, other than to claim that he had received a divine inspiration.
 As a cardinal, John had been repeatedly victimized by Roman bureauocracy and many believe that he wanted to merely simplify the way the Church carried out Her business.
 Preparations began in 1960; numerous documents were prepared on a variety of topics from communism to liturgy.
 The council opened on October 11, 1962 with over 2000 bishops, the largest gathering of any council in history.
 Immediately, the bishops of northern Europe, led by Cardinals Fringes and Suenens, gained political control of the council by establishing new rules of order.
 The bishops then informally grouped themselves into voting blocks and the council was transformed into a kind of modern political machine.
 All but one preparatory document – that on liturgy – was discarded and a new agenda was established.
 The neo-modernists and their bishops now controlled the council.
 Fr.
 Hans Kung, the most famous of the neo-modernist theologians asserted that what had once been the dream of an avant-garde group in the Church had "spread and permeated the entire atmosphere of the Church due to the Council." ["Pope John’s Council", Michael Davies, Angelus Press, 1977.]